nathanhleung/install-peerdeps/README.md

 Installs the specified package along with correct peerDeps.

 Options:

   -h, --help        output usage information
   -V, --version     output the version number
-  -d, --dev         Install the package as a devDependency -o, --only-peers  Install only peerDependencies of the package -S, --silent      If using npm, don't save in package.json -Y, --yarn        Install with yarn
+  -d, --dev         Install the package as a devDependency -o, --only-peers  Install only peerDependencies of the package -S, --silent      If using npm, don't save in package.json -Y, --yarn        Install with Yarn
+  --dry-run         Do not install packages, but show the install command that will be run

 ```